Aero Commander 680E VH-CAX

 This aircraft (c/n 851-73) was registered new to DCA on 27 January 1960, however it was not actually accepted by DCA until 3 April.
 The aircraft's cost was $129,000.
 It was ferried to Australia across the Pacific, arriving at Sydney/Mascot on 1 March.

-The date of disposal of VH-CAX is not known, but this superb photo was taken at Melbourne/Moorabbin on 18 February 1972.
+The superb photo at top and expanded at left was taken at Melbourne/Moorabbin on 18 February 1972.

 The colour scheme was white overall with very dark blue (almost black) trim.
 The intensity of the trim colour can be seen in the enlargement at left against the royal blue of the DCA Flying Unit logo.